Arrival to the Touring Cars camper rental station close to Tallinn Airport.

 Astrid Lindgren’s Estonian book illustrator, Ilon Wikland, spent her childhood summers in Haapsalu.
 She even lived there until 1944, when her grandparents put her onto a ship that fled to Sweden from the Soviet Union’s ocupation.
 Ilon’s grandparents' house in Haapsalu is open as a nifty and fun children museum - Ilon's Wonderland.
 To see more info click here.

 Haapsalu to Rohuküla Harbor about 10 km

 Rohuküla harbour is the place where ferries depart to Vormsi and Hiiumaa.
-For more information about Vormsi (Rohuküla-Sviby) ferry schedule and booking details click here .
+For more information about the Vormsi (Rohuküla-Sviby) ferry schedule and booking details, click here .

 Vormsi is the forth largest island in Estonia.
-Vormsi is a suitable holiday destination for people who are looking for untouched nature, peace and quiet and are interested in Rannarootsi history.
+Vormsi is a suitable holiday destination for people who are looking for untouched nature, peace and quiet, and are interested in the Rannarootsi history.

 Sviby Harbor (Vormsi Island) to Rohuküla Harbor to Heltermaa Harbor (Hiiumaa Island)

 Hiiumaa (Rohuküla-Heltermaa) ferry schedule and booking information is available by clicking here .